wsrn829/ThriveTogetherRefactor/journals/Sarina_wu.md

 - Frontend: Implement login/logout components, handle token storage, and include token in requests.

 - Backend: Implement token generation, middleware for token validation, and protected routes.

+## 03/26/2024

+- Implemented backend Auth structure.

+- Implemented frontend Auth structure (tried to use TypeScript in the AuthContext.tsx file for the first time).

+- The Auth implemented by teammate was working before, but I redeployed the app.
+More importantly, I'm still not sure if the previous library still works.

+## 03/27/2024

+- I was able to signup, which redirects me to login; I was also able to login, which redirects me to profile page.
+But I got a 401 unauthorized request error trying to retrieve my user info, which probably because not getting a token from the backend (could be bc of code, could be bc of the library imported).
+I really hope I could implement a more "popular" Auth though (then I don't need to guess if the library is disabled all the time anymore).